NicoleB/cdiff/README.md

 time-varying covariates, all you have to do is deﬁne the values of these time-varying covariates at all failure times at which a subject was at risk (Collett 2003, chap.
 8).
 After splitting at failure times, you deﬁne time-varying covariates by referring to the system variable `_t` (analysis time) or the timevar variable used to `stset` the data.

->Collett, D. 2003.
-Chapter 8: Modelling Survival Data in Medical Research.
+>_Collett, D. 2003.
+Modelling Survival Data in Medical Research.
 2nd ed.
-London: Chapman & Hall/CRC
+London: Chapman & Hall/CRC_

 After `stsplit`ting the data on failure times, the time-dependent variables were filled into the new rows, thereby creating time-varying covariates.